 What does science say about positive self-talk?

 I’m not an athlete, but I’ve always admired athletes for their total focus and ability to perform under pressure.
-When Stephen Curry makes his game-deciding free throw, I imagine time slows down and everything extraneous is filtered out.
+When Stephen Curry makes his game-deciding free throws, I imagine time slows down for him and everything extraneous is filtered out.
 But I also wonder—is there anything else going through his head in that moment?
-Does he say anything to himself to make the magic happen?
+Does he say something to himself to make the magic happen?

 Maybe he does!
 It turns out that positive self-talk is an athlete’s secret weapon.
 A 2020 study of three 800-meter runners found that using self-talk consistently made them run faster and feel mentally tougher.
 They didn’t necessarily think their speed was any different, but their performances spoke for themselves.

 There are already decades of research showing that cheering yourself on has real effects for scoring more points and winning more competitions.

 How to make positive self-talk work for you